KABoissonneault/KingmakerBugfixes/README.md

 ## Fixes

+[Opt-out] means those fixes can be disabled in the Unity Mod Manager settings (CTRL+F10 while in-game).
+Generally, those fixes remove exploits that benefit the player.
+[Modify Save] means those fixes may not be able to fully fix the issue if your save already contains the bug.
+In that case, to fix the issue, you need to go into the UMM settings (CTRL+F10) and press the "Modify Current Save" while a save is loaded. **Those fixes are permanent, and can only be reverted by going back to an earlier save**

 ### Core
-- [Opt-out setting] "Area of Effect" with UnitEnter and Round events (ex: Stinking Cloud) do not double trigger on cast
+- [Opt-out] "Area of Effect" with UnitEnter and Round events (ex: Stinking Cloud) do not double trigger on cast
+- Fixed turn-based combat sometimes making the main character lose their surprise action, and sometimes giving the party a surprise round for no reason
+- Fixed peaceful or quest-related world map encounters not being possible to trigger on upgraded regions, making some quests impossible to complete in those conditions
 - Polymorphed characters now preserve their natural weapon enchantments (ex: Magic Fang) through save and load
 - Feral Mutagen characters now preserve their natural weapon enchantments (ex: Magic Fang) through save.
 Unfortunately, they still lose it on load